 Mission Statement and Overview

 The mission of Resources for Sexual Violence Prevention at the University of Chicago is to promote healthy gender relations through dialogue and education and to work toward the elimination of sexual violence.
-The scope of issues RSVP addresses is quite broad, ranging from dating (including communication and sexual decision-making), to risk reduction for sexual assault (especially acquaintance rape), stalking, and relationship violence.
+The scope of issues RSVP addresses is quite broad, ranging from dating (including communication and sexual decision-making), to prevention and awareness of sexual assault (especially acquaintance rape), stalking, and relationship violence.

 Opportunities for education and participation